Klaas van der Sanden, Interim Director

 Brooke Chambers is a Sociology Ph.D. student at the University of Minnesota.
 Brooke’s research interests include knowledge, violence, and reconciliation in Africa.
 Her research seeks to better understand generational trauma in contemporary Rwanda.
 She completed pre-dissertation research during summer 2017 in Kigali, where she interviewed young Rwandans about their understandings of the 1994 genocide.
 She is interested in the commemorative process and has conducted ethnographic work at a number of memorial sites and ceremonies.
 In addition to her dissertation work, Brooke is involved on projects about denial of the Armenian genocide and the Rwandan gacaca courts.

 Moritz Meutzner (2017-2018)

 Meutzner was born in Germany, grew up in Berlin, and first visited Minnesota through a Trans-Atlantic Summer Institute in German and European Studies (TASI) presented by CGES in 2012.
-He is a 5th year graduate student in the Department of German, Scandinavian, and Dutch.
+He is a 5th year graduate student in the Department of German, Nordic, Slavic, and Dutch.
 Moritz is currently working on his dissertation project on the history of German and German-Jewish philologists exiled from Nazi Germany to Turkey during the 1930s.
 Examining Turkey as a place of German-Jewish exile during the country’s phase of Westernization, Moritz’s work discusses exile as a process of transnational exchange and explores the conflation of Holocaust and postcolonial memory, as it is discussed since the transcultural turn in memory studies.
 During his fellowship year, Moritz will conduct research abroad in Germany and Turkey and work towards his graduation in the spring of 2019.